paulmcheng/paulmcheng.github.io/_posts/3001-09-01-works-client-focused-solutions.md

 ---

 #### Company
-Aon, London, UK (Aug 2008 – Apr 2018)
+Aon, London, UK (Aug 2008 – Mar 2018)

 #### Summary

 - I am involved in leading projects in full software development cycle using different technologies, such as C# and WPF, from ideas to working solutions.
 - Responsible to manage and deliver client focused development projects.
-- One of my project is to improve our process and provide better bespoke investment and risk management solutions to fit the requirements of our corporate clients.
+- One of my project was to improve our process and provide better bespoke investment and risk management solutions to fit the requirements of our corporate clients.
 - Organise meeting and taking feedback from different stakeholders.

 #### Business results